ratabora/RealTimeSearchAndAnalytics/README.md

 I would recommend the user has the following

+* Internet connectivity will be required to build the Maven projects as Maven will automatically download any dependencies specified in the POM file.
 * Linux based or Mac OS X Operating System.
-Windows users can use Cygwin
+Windows users can use Cygwin.
 * Eclipse IDE for J2EE (not required, but helpful to browse code and write JUnit tests).
 I use Eclipse Juno but older versions should work.
-* Maven2Eclipse Plugin for Eclipse (not required, but much easier to import Maven projects into Eclipse)
+* Maven2Eclipse Plugin for Eclipse (not required, but aids in importing/building Maven projects)
 * Maven version 3 or higher (required to build shaded executable jars)

 ### Environment

+There are two kinds of exercises
 Internet connectivity will be required to build the Maven projects as Maven will automatically download any dependencies specified in the POM file.

 ### Knowledge